bovetliu/computer-network-phw3-602/readme.md

 brief architecture of this code
-There is not much to say about client. proxy has two dependency class, one is Utility of is CachedDocManager.
+There is not much to say about client. proxy has two dependency classes, one is Utility, the other one is CachedDocManager.
-Utility is basically one static class(all methods are static), CachedDocManager is to helpe main() manage the LRU_nodes.
+Utility is basically one static class(all methods are static), CachedDocManager is to help main() manage the LRU_nodes.

 For CachedDocManager the core properties are following:

     map<string, struct LRU_node> page_to_node_map;

     map<int, struct LRU_node *> webfd_map;

     map<int, struct LRU_node *> clifd_map;  // mainly for write_fds

 page_to_node_map stores LRU_node keyed by requests URL, the CachedDocManager only keeps 10 URL and its file cached. webfd_map linking web sockets with LRU_node is page_to_node_map.
 So every time when one of web sockets is ready,